 cdecl; standard libraries use this ABI.
 You can also use this for various system calls,including those on Mac OS X and Linux.

 More information is available at Bugzilla :: 552533.

 stdcall on Windows.
 These functions' names are automatically mangled for you by js-ctypes.

 Used for calling Windows system functions.
 These are declared as

 stdcall on Windows, but do not have mangled names like those used by

 WIN32 and OS2

-Callbacks in js-ctypes under these opearting systems use a different ABI then declare regular functions.
+Callbacks in js-ctypes under these operating systems use a different ABI than regular function declarations.

-ctypes.default_abi as it's calling convention for all things, callbacks and function declaration.
+ctypes.default_abi as their calling convention for all function declarations.

 Returns the string "ctypes.***_abi".